rellfy/openai/README.md

 Then, you need to load the contents of your `.env` file when your program starts.
 For this, I recomend a crate such as [dotenvy](https://github.com/allan2/dotenvy).

-Soon, there will be a way to define your API key *without* an environment variable, because I realize that isn't always the best way to do things.

 ## Implementation Progress